By living without excess and surrounding yourself with just enough of the right things, you will feel an amazing sense of satisfaction.

 + Soft lighting.
 Big open windows offering plenty of natural light, paired with floor lamps and other softer lighting elements continue the theme of a relaxed home.

 + Natural materials.
 Quality, long lasting pieces made of wood, stone, leather, cotton linens and wool will stand the test of time and create a cosy, inviting feel.
-Think large cable knit blankets or a lambs wool thrown casually over a leather sofa in contrast with parquet floors and a stone kitchen.
-This also applies to accessories within the home – think wooden brooms over plastic, calico bags to use as laundry baskets… items that are so pleasing on the eye that they could be left out on display.
+Think large cable knit blankets thrown casually over a leather sofa in contrast with parquet floors and a stone kitchen.
+This way of selecting natural materials also applies to accessories within the home – think wooden brooms over plastic, calico bags to use as laundry baskets… items that are so pleasing on the eye that they could be left out on display.

 + Only items you adore.
 Go through your home and thoughtfully donate anything that, in the words of Marie Kondo, doesn’t ‘spark joy’.
 Somehow living with less works to create more room, not just literally but figuratively in your life overall.